davegimo/RemoteControlService/README.md

 # RemoteControlService

 Internet of Things group-project for Pervasive Systems class A.Y.
-2017-18 at Sààapienza Università di Roma
+2017-18 at Sapienza Università di Roma

 ## Idea